 Try: Nutrisystem Honey Wheat Bagel with fat-free or low-fat cream cheese.
 You could even try it with peanut butter and a little sugar-free jelly!
 Feeling creative?
 Spread on some avocado for a diet-friendly twist on avocado toast.
 The bagel has 150 calories, two grams of fat and zero cholesterol.
 Best of all, it’s a good source of fiber so you’ll feel full and satisfied.

 Why: A staple in many homes, breakfast cereals can be a healthful morning meal, but be sure to read labels carefully.
 Many varieties—even those that do not have marshmallows or chocolate—can be very high in added sugar and are an unhealthy breakfast option that should be avoided.
 “Shortly after eating sugary cereals you will feel your energy level starting to crash,” Wolk says.
 “And they will cause you to crave sugar later in the day.”

 Try: For help selecting a healthier cereal, click here for some tips! > Freshly made oatmeal with fruit such as apples or berries also makes a hearty breakfast.
 If you don’t have time to prepare oatmeal, pour yourself a bowl of Nutrisystem NutriFlakes Cereal, which provides six grams of fiber per serving.
 Top it with your favorite fruit or try it over low-fat yogurt.
-Cravings something hot and hearty?
-Try our Apple Walnut Oatmeal featuring real apples, walnuts, a dash of cinnamon and only two grams of added sugar.
+Craving something hot and hearty?
+Try our Apple Walnut Oatmeal featuring real apples, walnuts, a dash of cinnamon and two grams of added sugar.